 The Flow Cytometry core helped Dr. Sylvain Simon design a flow panel and standardized assay to examine how CAR-T therapy affects patients’ immune cells.

-During business hours, we have trained and knowledgeable staff available to assist users with using the cytometers, setting up an experiment, and data analysis.
-Therefore, users do not need to be trained to use our cytometers during business hours.
+During business hours, trained and knowledgeable staff are available to assist users with using cytometers, setting up experiments, and data analysis.
+All new users must complete an orientation session to familiarize themselves with our policies and lab procedures.
+Users who wish to sort cells will be required to complete sorting-specific biosafety training.

-If users are interested in using cytometers after business hours, training is required.
-Currently, we do not offer formal training classes on the use and maintenance of the cytometers.
-However, we do offer personal one-on-one training.
-This training may involve startup, shutdown, and/or troubleshooting.
+If users are interested in using cytometers after business hours, training is required for all instruments.
+We offer personal one-on-one training.
 Please contact the flow cytometry staff for more details.

 For more information on the multiple aspects of flow cytometry, please refer to the following resources: